 Behance is home to millions of artists, photographers and UX designers.
 Users can create a project of images, video, or other digital content that have a related theme.
 The site is free to use, and each project has a unique URL that can be shared.

 Crafting an impressive digital portfolio doesn’t have to be daunting.
-There are a number of other free websites on the available that will make it easy for you to display your work and showcase your skills.
+There are a number of other free websites that will make it easy for you to display your work and showcase your skills.

 Though they may not always be necessary for every profession, a work portfolio is a great way to compliment your resume and cover letter as part of your job search.
 Sign up for Prepped to gain access to free resumes and templates that will compliment your portfolio and help you stand out as the right candidate.